alan-turing-institute/data-safe-haven/tier1/README.md

 #### ⚙️ Configure the virtual machines with Ansible

-Change to the ansible directory
+Change to the Ansible directory

 ```
 $ cd ../ansible